praveen3595/tli_assignment/README.md

 ### Unit Test
-* `NYTimesTests.swift` - Unit test class with simple DataModel initializationTest.
+* `TLITests.swift` - Unit test class with simple DataModel initializationTest.
 Note - For this scope only one testcase written more Testcase  can be done by mocking urlsession with  protocols

 ### CodeCoverage